keel-hq/keel.sh/docs/README.md

 The process linked above results in a webhook url.
 Pass that to Keel via the `TEAMS_WEBHOOK_URL=https://the.webhook/provided/by/teams` environment variable.

+### Discord notifications
+Discord allows you to [set up incoming webhooks in a channel](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

+Configure notifications by setting the `DISCORD_WEBHOOK_URL=https://the.webhook/provided/by/discord` environment variable.

 ### Notification levels

 Set notification levels via `NOTIFICATION_LEVEL` environment variable.
 Available levels: debug, info, success, warn, error, fatal.
 This setting defaults to `info`.